starryalley/CSC_BLE_Bridge/README.md

 # Details

-This is an Android app which reads ANT+ cycling speed/cadence (CSC) and/or heart rate sensors in the background (actually in an Android foreground service), and advertises itself as a `Bluetooth Low Energy (BLE)` device which implements `Cycling Speed and Cadence Profile (CSCP)` and `Heart Rate Profile (HRP)` so that other devices can see this Android device as a Cycling Speed and Cadence Bluetooth and/or Heart Rate BLE sensor.
+This is an Android app which reads ANT+ cycling speed/cadence (CSC), heart rate sensors, and/or stride based speed and distance (SDM) sensors in the background (actually in an Android foreground service), and advertises itself as a `Bluetooth Low Energy (BLE)` device which implements `Cycling Speed and Cadence Profile (CSCP)`, `Heart Rate Profile (HRP)`, and/or `Running Speed and Cadence (rsc)` so that other devices can see this Android device as a Cycling Speed & Cadence Bluetooth, Heart Rate BLE sensor and/or Running foot pod sensor.

 This is useful when you only have ANT+ CSC/HR sensors but you want to connect to them as BLE sensors (provided that you don't have an USB ANT+ stick around but happen to have an ANT+ enabled Android device like a Samsung phone).